-- Missing sidetone: A recurring question on the Elecraft mailing list is the sudden lack of sidetone, caused by a nonintended change of the menu entry where the sidetone source can be switched.
+- Missing sidetone: A recurring question on the Elecraft mailing list is the sudden lack of sidetone, caused by an unintended change of the menu entry where the sidetone source can be switched.
 See details in the response from Don Wilhelm, W3FPR.

-- Noise blanker test: If you find that the noise blanker seems not to work, then don't write it off until this simple test has been performed where a screwdriver is used to touch the case of Q21 in order to generate noise pulses.
+- Noise blanker test: If you think that the noise blanker doesn't work, then don't write it off until this simple test has been performed.
+It involves a screwdriver which is used to touch the case of Q21 in order to generate noise pulses.